ShortEmperor/Spotify-Playlist-ToText/README.md

 This was just4fun, however i'm planning on making a script to download from Youtube (usign youtube-dl) an entire playlist from spotify using this little script as the foundation.

+# Note
+It is important to remark that this does not work for albums, nonetheless I'm working on it!